hakanensari/frankfurter/README.md

 ## Getting Started

-Frankfurter is a free, open source API for current and historical foreign exchange rates.
+Frankfurter is a free and open source API for current and historical foreign exchange rates.
 It tracks data published by the European Central Bank.

 Rates are updated around 4PM CET every working day.